How to talk to kids about coming out as gay, lesbian or bisexual

 Based on the popular Coming Out Stories podcast, this empowering book for young teens and upwards share one of the most important moments in many LGBTQ+ people's lives - coming out.
 From JP coming out to his reflection in the mirror, to Jacob coming out over email, these real life stories show there is no right or wrong way to come out.

 If you’re finding it difficult to approach these topics, whatever the reason, try to be as open as you feel like you can be.
-Molly says, "Do any research that you want to and acknowledge that things have changed now, in the same way that social media and the internet has changed.
+Molly advises, "Do any research that you want to and acknowledge that things have changed now, in the same way that social media and the internet has changed.
 Things evolve."

 4. Let your child start the conversation

 It might also be the case that they don’t want to speak to you about it at all.
-They may not have discovered who they are - or who they like - just yet, or they may be getting support and resources from other avenues.
-It's certainly not a perfect system by a long shot but the government recently made LGBTQ+-inclusive sex and relationships education mandatory in all state schools.
+They may not have discovered who they are – or who they like – just yet or, they may be getting support and resources from other avenues.
+It's certainly not a perfect system by a long shot, but the government recently made LGBTQ+-inclusive sex and relationships education mandatory in all state schools.
 This means that many children from primary school-age all the way through to A-levels may have lessons on identity, relationships and safe sex from a queer perspective.

 In this case, your role as a parent or guardian would just be to be there for them.
 "I think just letting the young people figure out what they want to figure out is the best thing.
 Let yourself be a sounding board for them, encourage them to have a chat if and when they’re ready," Molly says.